Spinostropheus: History of discovery

 In 1959, Albert-Félix de Lapparent excavated fossils near Oued Timmersöi, west of In Tedreft in the Agadez desert.
 Among the finds were the remains of a theropod.
 In 1960, de Lapparent, based on these, named a second species of the genus Elaphrosaurus, E. gautieri.
 The specific name honours François Gautier, the discoverer of the type locality.

-In 2004, Paul Sereno, John Wilson and John Conrad named a separate genus: Spinostropheus.
+In 2004, Paul Sereno, Jeffrey A. Wilson and John Conrad named a separate genus: Spinostropheus.
 The generic name is derived from Latin spina, "spine", and Greek στροφεύς, stropheus, "vertebra", and refers to the epipophyseal processes of the cervical vertebrae, which are prominent and dorso-ventrally flattened.

 The holotype, MNHN 1961-28, was found in a layer of the Tiouraren Formation dating from the Bathonian-Oxfordian.
 De Lapparent had presumed that the strata dated from the Early Cretaceous.
 It consists of a cervical vertebra, seven pieces of the dorsals, three pieces of the sacrum, five tail vertebrae, a humerus, the lower end of a pubic bone, the lower end of a thighbone, a piece of a shinbone, a piece of a fibula, a metatarsal, four additional pieces of the metatarsus and a phalanx of a toe.
 The paratypes were an ulna, a metatarsal and a second partial skeleton consisting of vertebrae and limb elements.
 In 2004, Sereno et al. referred a third skeleton, specimen MNN TIG6 consisting of a series of cervical and dorsal vertebrae with some ribs.
 However, this specimen differs from Spinostropheus and likely belongs to a different noasaurid taxon.
 Other material referred to it includes cervical, dorsal, and caudal vertebra, partial left humerus, ulna, distal pubis, distal femur, incomplete tibia, fibulae, metatarsals, pedal phalangeal fragments, and manual unguals.